NVIDIA/DALI/README.md

 # Getting started

 [`examples`](examples) directory contains a series of examples (in the form of Jupyter notebooks) of different features of DALI.
 It also contains examples of how to use DALI to interface with DL frameworks.

+# Contributing to DALI

+Contributions to DALI are more than welcome.
+To make the pull request process smooth, please follow these [`guidelines`](CONTRIBUTING).

 # Contributors